 What fascinated me more was the smell of history oozing uncontrollably inside the hall.

 I thanked Baba, took a couple of pictures including a selfie with baba, which he was pleased with, before heading straight to the other side of the road to explore the palace of the Alake of Egba land.

 I was however barred by a palace guard.
-He explained to me that I couldn’t come in because the council of chiefs were having a meeting.
+He explained to me that I couldn’t come in because the council of chiefs was having a meeting.
 I turned back without protesting.
 How could I have?

-Fact: The foundation of Centenary Hall Ake was laid in 1830 and completed in 1930 after a 100 years.
+Fact: The foundation of Centenary Hall Ake was laid in 1830 and completed in 1930 after 100 years.

 This post is dedicated to Ekene.
 He helped me get my first camera which I used on my first set of trips before misplacing it.